Aam Aadmi Party – Delhi: 2019 Indian general election in Delhi

 AAP lost on all seats and lost deposits on 3 seats.
 Its vote share was 18.11%.

 2020 Delhi Legislative Assembly elections

 AAP contested 2020 Delhi Legislative Assembly Elections on all 70 seats and won 62 seats.
 Arvind Kejriwal took oath as CM for the 3rd time on 16 February 2020.
 AAP secured 53.57% votes.
 Its main opponent BJP and Congress secured 38.51% and 4.26% votes respectively.

 2024 Indian general election in Delhi

 AAP contested with an alliance with the Congress but still lost on all 4 seats it contested.
 Its vote share was 24%.

 2025 Delhi Legislative Assembly elections

 AAP contested on all 70 seats but it managed to win just 22 seats with several prominent leaders and cabinet ministers including national convener Arvind Kejriwal, Manish Sisodia, Somnath Bharti, Saurabh Bhardwaj and Durgesh Pathak losing their seats.
-It's vote share reduced to 43.57%.
-It was ultimately defeated by the BJP.
+Its vote share reduced to 43.57%.
+It was ultimately defeated by the BJP, which secured the remaining 48 seats and 47.15% of the total votes.